CartoDB/cartodb/docs/guides/02-get-api-key.md

 If your API key is malformed or you supply an invalid username, the CARTO.js library returns an HTTP 403 (Forbidden) error.

-Alternatively, CARTO Enterprise customers have access to enterprise-level support through CARTO’s support representatives available at enterprise-support@carto.com.
+CARTO Enterprise customers have access to enterprise-level support through CARTO’s support representatives available at enterprise-support@carto.com.